cognitivefactory/interactive-clustering-comparative-study/7_inter_annotators_score_study/README.md

 # Interactive Clustering : 7.
-Annotation errors and conflict fix Study
+Inter-annotators Score Study

-The main goal of this study is to **evaluate errors impact** and **verify conflicts fix importance** on labeling.
+The main goal of this study is to **estimate the inter-annotators score** during constraints annotation.

 ## Hypotheses

 This sub-repository provides an environment to carry out a comparative study of _Interactive Clustering_ implementation around one hypothese.
 - **Robustness hypothesis**: _TODO._

+In this study, we focus on annotation time.

 ## Experimental protocol